App§

 for all the Requests in your application, and the

-method which defines the resolution process, so that Janus knows how to request and cache the data you need.
+#resolvermethod which defines the resolution process, so that Janus knows how to request and cache the data you need.

-Almost everything that could be considered "magic" in Janus lives inside of App
+Almost everything that could be considered "magic" in Janus lives inside of App.

-and its responsibilities, please see its full
+For a thorough account of App and its responsibilities, please see its full

 chapter.